Kim TallBear: Critiques of Elizabeth Warren's claims to Indigenous ancestry

 In 2018, Senator Elizabeth Warren released the results of a DNA test to prove her claim to Cherokee Native American ancestry.
 This raised many questions surrounding how one can claim Native American ancestry and who can decide if these claims are true or false.

 In Native American DNA: Tribal Belonging and the False Promise of Genetic Science, TallBear argues that genetic testing is a scientifically unreliable method.
 Since much of her work coincides with much of this situation, TallBear published a post to her Twitter in 2018 titled, “Statement on Elizabeth Warren’s DNA Test”.
 In the statement, she claims the situation ultimately as settler-colonial definitions of who is Indigenous.

-TallBear and Cherokee Nation community members have defended their arguments by explaining how tribal governments do not use genetic ancestry tests, instead using forms of biological and political relationships to define their citizenries.
-Despite the Cherokee Nation community members challenging Warren’s claims, and TallBear’s academic research and work on the subject, Warren initially defended her ancestry claims.
+TallBear and Cherokee Nation citizens have defended their arguments by explaining how tribal governments do not use genetic ancestry tests, instead using forms of biological and political relationships to define their citizenries.
+Despite Cherokee Nation citizens' challenging Warren’s claims, and TallBear’s academic research and work on the subject, Warren initially defended her ancestry claims.
 She later apologized.